TheBroox/TextAdventure.js/README.md

 ### `gameData` Object

-The `gameData` object has four required components; a `commandCounter`, `introText`, a `player` object and a `map` object.
+The `gameData` object has four required components; `commandCounter`, `gameOver`, `introText`, `outroText`, a `player` object and a `map` object.
 It can also contain any number of other fields, objects and functions as needed by the cartridge.
 Below is bare-bones architecture of the `gameData` object.

 ```javaScript
 exports.gameData = {